RussellJQA/featured-linkedin-content/articles/20250804-fun-python-course/article.md

 With so many free introductory Python courses online, is there really a need for another?
 My answer is a definite "yes."

-I recently completed DeepLearning.ai’s free, four-week [AI Python for Beginners](https://www.deeplearning.ai/short-courses/ai-python-for-beginners/) course.
+I recently completed [DeepLearning.AI](https://www.linkedin.com/company/deeplearningai/)’s free, four-week [AI Python for Beginners](https://www.deeplearning.ai/short-courses/ai-python-for-beginners/) course.
 Although I already knew the basics of Python, I hadn’t programmed extensively with it.
 And I saw the course as a good way to familiarize myself with DeepLearning.ai’s learning platform and to introduce me to some of the ways Python can interface with AI.

 The course is divided into four "weeks," each with a different focus.